t-freger/ram/mobile/README.md

-# Immich Mobile Application - Flutter
+# ram Mobile Application - Flutter

-The Immich mobile app is a Flutter-based solution leveraging the Isar Database for local storage and Riverpod for state management.
+The ram mobile app is a Flutter-based solution leveraging the Isar Database for local storage and Riverpod for state management.
 This structure optimizes functionality and maintainability, allowing for efficient development and robust performance.

 ## Setup

 You must set up Flutter toolchain in your machine before you can perform any of the development.

-## Immich-Flutter Directory Structure
+## ram-Flutter Directory Structure

 Below are the directory inside the `lib` directory: